 Screw this.
 I kicked my flippers, making sure not to hold my breath as I rose.
 If you hold your breath while ascending, you can blow up your lungs.
 I considered this an Important Safety Tip.

 I was alone when I broke the surface.
 Nobody else in class had chickened out.
 I was the only gal, and I could imagine the snickers later.

 After we made it back to the beach, I went shopping for a dive mask that fit.
 I sucked down tanks of air at the bottom of a friend’s pool, getting used to being surrounded by water.
 I was going to make this work.

 After nine years of marriage and three children, my husband and I were growing apart.
 He liked scuba diving.
 Personally, I liked reading and walks in the woods, but I was going to do this.
 It wouldn’t kill me.
-Well, not unless I held my breath or went too deep or stayed down too long.
+Well, not unless I held my breath at the wrong time or went too deep or stayed down too long.

 I made it through class and started diving on weekends with my husband and his buddies.
 At that point, I learned other, equally important lessons.

-Just because I was weaker and carrying more weight (women have more subcutaneous fat than men and fat floats), that didn’t mean anything remotely like chivalry existed under the sea.
+Just because I was less physically capable, that didn’t mean anything remotely like chivalry existed under the sea.
 Guys would cheerfully lead me into situations that were dangerous.
 And then they’d get mad at me because I had trouble getting out of them.
 While diving, I had to look out for myself.

-In fact, don’t go diving with hunters at all.
-During one dive at Catalina, my husband had speared a couple sea bass.
+In fact, diving with hunters wasn’t a good idea, period.
+During one dive at Catalina, my husband had speared a couple of sea bass.
 They were hanging from a net bag on his hip, gently leaking bodily fluids into the sea.
-And then a mako shark swam into view.
+And then a Mako shark swam into view.